ambsenyestudi/EasyLanguageLearningKata/README.md

 Every course has many units of content.
 Content is made of words or sentences translated to the learning language.

-> As EEL user I want to view a unit’s content summary to have all content translated to the course’s learning language in a single list.
+> As ELL student I want to view a unit’s content summary to have all content translated to the course’s learning language in a single list.

 Acceptance criteria:
 * Content list should not contain repeated language translations.